-The care plan documentation should include the risk factors and the interventions to be implemented to try to reduce or eliminate risk factors related to skin at risk and/or pressure injury (ulcer).
+The care plan documentation should include the risk factors and the interventions to be implemented to try to reduce or eliminate risk factors related to skin at risk and/or pressure ulcers.
 Based on the assessment findings the interventions may include:

-☐ Preventative Skin Care,
+- Preventative Skin Care,

-☐ Turning and positioning,
+- Turning and repositioning,

-□ Pressure relieving devices on beds and chairs,
+- Pressure relieving devices on beds and chairs,

-☐ Management of pain,
+- Management of pain,

-☐ Encouraging ambulation,
+- Encouraging ambulation,

-☐ Encouraging movement,
+- Encouraging movement,

-☐ Encouraging time out of bed,
+- Encouraging time out of bed,

-□ Placement of supportive surfaces to reduce pressure in bed and chair,
+- Placement of supportive surfaces to reduce pressure in bed and chair,

-□ Nutritional approaches that have been designed for adequate nutritional support,
+- Nutritional approaches that have been designed for adequate nutritional support,

-☐ Adequate nutrition and fluid intake etc.
+- Adequate fluid intake etc.